TheocharisA/theocharisa.github.io/index.md

 ### About me..

-I am studying Information and Electronic Engineering in the International Hellenic University, Sindos department
+I am studying Information and Electronic Engineering in the International Hellenic University, Sindos department.

 ### Projects